andrew/ultimate-awesome/README.md

 - [awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [awesome-video-object-detection](https://github.com/zhanghengdev/awesome-video-object-detection) - This is a list of awesome articles about object detection from video.
 - [fake-news-detection](https://github.com/ICTMCG/fake-news-detection) - This repo is a collection of AWESOME things about fake news detection, including papers, code, etc.
+- [awesome-sgx](https://github.com/Jim8y/awesome-sgx) - A curated list of SGX code and resources.
 - [awesome-container-security](https://github.com/kai5263499/awesome-container-security) - Awesome list of resources related to container security.
 - [websites](https://github.com/linsa-io/websites) - Awesome Websites.
 - [awesome-danmaku](https://github.com/OpenDanmakuCommunity/awesome-danmaku) - A collaborative list of awesome danmaku resources. 开源弹幕资源列表。.